elastx/elx-docs/content/en/docs/dbaas/dbaas-getting-started.md

 The management of your datastore clusters takes place in our DBaaS Web UI.
 To create your first datastore go to https://dbaas.elastx.cloud/ and login with your [Elastx IdP account](https://docs.elastx.cloud/docs/tech-previews/idp-ops/).

 ## Create a datastore
 You can create multiple datastores within your DBaaS Project.
 A datastore is a database cluster which can consist of one or multiple nodes.
 If you opt for a primary with two replicas you will get three nodes that are spread out on all three of our availability zones.
-This will ensure the the highest availability that also comes with built-in failover.
+This will ensure the highest availability that also comes with built-in failover.

 To create a new datastore, choose +Create datastore in the Web UI.
 This will open a configuration wizard.